Trouble With Sleeping - Causes and Solutions

 When Nothing’s Working

-No matter what we suggest and what recommendations you find when you read other articles, sometimes it’s just not enough.
+No matter what we suggest and what recommendations you find as a solution to your sleep problems when you read other articles, sometimes it’s just not enough.
 If this is happening to you, first assess if you’ve taken all reasonable steps to improve your sleep, and if you’ve given it enough time.
 Many of these techniques take more than a few days to truly impact your sleep pattern and quality of sleep.

 If you do believe that you’ve done all you can, and even if you haven’t, there is help available.
 The first step would be seeing your doctor to find out what professional help you could get.
 These could be: